-At the completion of this offering, and assuming no exercise of the underwriters' option to purchase additional units, an affiliate of our general partner will own 52.7% of our total common units.
-If the subordinated units convert into common units, an affiliate of our general partner will own approximately 92.3% of the common units (approximately 91.1% if the underwriters exercise their option to purchase additional common units in full).
+At the completion of this offering, and assuming no exercise of the underwriters' option to purchase additional units, an affiliate of our general partner will own approximately 92.3% of the common units (approximately 91.1% if the underwriters exercise their option to purchase additional common units in full).
 If at any time more than 80% of our outstanding common units are owned by our general partner and its affiliates, our general partner will have the right, but not the obligation, which it may assign to any of its affiliates or to us, to acquire all, but not less than all, of our common units held by unaffiliated persons at a price not less than their then-current market price, as defined in our partnership agreement.
 As a result, you may be required to sell your common units at an undesirable time or price and may not receive any return on your investment.
 You may also incur a tax liability upon a sale of your common units.
 Our general partner is not obligated to obtain a fairness opinion regarding the value of the common units to be repurchased by it upon exercise of the limited call right.
-There is no restriction in our partnership agreement that prevents our general partner from issuing additional common units were subsequently deregistered, we would no longer be subject to the reporting requirements of the Exchange Act.
+There is no restriction in our partnership agreement that prevents our general partner from issuing additional common units or other equity securities and exercising its call right.
+If our general partner exercised its limited call right, the effect would be to take us private and, if the common units were subsequently deregistered, we would no longer be subject to the reporting requirements of the Exchange Act.
 For additional information about the limited call right, please read "The Partnership Agreement-Limited Call Right."